WRGC (AM): 680 AM

-540 AM
+540 AM WRGC (Five Forty Broadcasting Company LLC.)

-Roy Burnette of 540 Broadcasting Company announced plans to increase the signal of WRGC to 5,000 watts, with the help of a county loan of $289,000, for which a public hearing was planned for December 12, 2011.
-The stronger signal will likely attract more advertisers.
+Roy Burnette of Five Forty Broadcasting Company LLC. announced plans to increase the daytime signal of WRGC to 5,000 watts (190 watts nighttime) and a move to 540 kHz, with the help of a county loan of $289,000, for which a public hearing was planned for December 12, 2011.
 Burnette said, "We want to offer in-depth service to Jackson, Macon, Swain and Haywood."

-After test broadcasts on April 1, the new 540 AM WRGC officially signed on at 12:05 PM (on a new frequency of 540 kHz) with a welcoming statement by new owner, Roy Burnette, and the playing of the National Anthem (the Star Spangled Banner).
+After test broadcasts on April 1, 2012, the new 540 AM WRGC officially signed on at 12:05 p.m. with a welcoming statement by new owner, Roy Burnette, and the playing of the National Anthem (the Star Spangled Banner).
 540 AM is a Canadian and Mexican clear-channel frequency.

+On April 5, 2018, Five Forty Broadcasting was granted an FM translator (105.7/W289CK) by the Federal Communications Commission.

+In February 2020, the studios and offices of Five Forty Broadcasting Moved into a new facility near Highway 107 in Sylva, leaving the original location on Skyland Drive at the station's original transmitter site.

+On March 15, 2021, Five Forty Broadcasting totally ceased operations from Skyland Drive in Sylva where the station had been since its inception, and erected a new tower off US 23/74 near Dillsboro.